remotestorage/remotestorage.js/doc/_build/html/_sources/nodejs.rst.txt

 ==================

 ..
 ATTENTION::
-   This document has not yet been updated for rs.js 1.0.0+
+   This document has not yet been updated for rs.js 1.0.0+.
+It likely contains outdated information and API calls.

 Although remoteStorage.js was initially written for being used within a browser, we do support using it within a node.js environment as well.
 However,